rogerkorp/story-prompt-catalog/README.md

 - Validate HTML and CSS, clean up PHP with comments and proper spacing.
 - Add a proper folder structure to keep this all clean.
 - Add more feedback for prompt entries.
+- Allow the user to see, by default, the last twenty or so entires added into the catalog.
+- Expand tagging options beyond colors.

 ## Wishlist